When it comes to aesthetic wish lists, a million-dollar smile is highly coveted.

 You can also visit your dentist for whitening treatments, and they tend to offer two options with prices ranging from $300-$1,000.
 “Firstly, patients can come into the office and be fitted for a bespoke mouth tray that fits their teeth perfectly.
 The patient then uses this at home on a daily basis (anywhere between 15 minutes to overnight for 10-14 days) with a high percentage hydrogen peroxide solution,” says Vasserman.
 This can be a one-off treatment or more regularly, say yearly or bi-yearly.
 “The whitening lasts for a different length of time for different people and top ups are determined depending on the patient, their genetics, lifestyle and requirements,” he adds.

-For those looking for an immediate treatment, teeth whitening can be completed in the office.
-“This involves applying a very high percentage hydrogen peroxide gel (around 45 percent) to the teeth with a light shone on the teeth to activate it further.
+For those looking for immediate treatment, teeth whitening can be completed in the office.
+“This involves applying a very high percentage of hydrogen peroxide gel (around 45 percent) to the teeth with a light shone on the teeth to activate it further.
 This normally takes around an hour,” says Vasserman.
 Or, the two treatments can be combined: an in-office whitening session followed by an at-home whitening plan.
 Just remember: post-treatment, avoid potentially staining food and drink.

 “After any whitening treatment is completed, anything that will normally stain your teeth can cause even more dramatic staining after a whitening treatment,” says Zhu.